-Please note that any researcher from an established business, civil society or government body based in the UK will be eligible to be listed as a co-investigator under Transforming Working Lives 2021.
+Please note that any researcher from an established business, civil society or government body based in the UK will be eligible to be listed as a co-investigator under Research Partnerships: Tackling Violence Against Women and Girls 2022.
+The ESRC will fund 100% of justified costs, however, the project costs associated with these types of Co-I contributions must not exceed 30% of the overall cost of the grant (at 100% fEC)

-The ESRC will fund 100% of justified costs, however, the project costs associated with these types of Co-I contributions must not exceed 30% of the overall cost of the grant (at 100% fEC).
+types of Co-I contributions must not exceed 30% of the overall cost of the grant (at 100% fEC).
 Please note that costs cannot be claimed from government bodies.